Lexxx0806/data-structures-project/README.md

 Project Deadline: 12/11/2025

+🎯 Project Goal

+The primary objective of this project is to demonstrate the efficiency of the Quadtree data structure in a real-world application.

+We are building a Geospatial Search Engine for rental listings.
+Instead of checking every single listing one by one (which is slow), we use a Quadtree to recursively divide the map and instantly locate points within a user's search area.
+This project combines a complex back-end algorithm with a polished, interactive front-end interface.

 👥 Our Team

 Team 1 (Back-End / Python): Eni, Bato

 Team 2 (Front-End / JS): Dan, Laila

+💡 How It Works (The Concept)

+If you are confused about why we have two parts, think of our project like a Restaurant:

+The Server (server.py) is the Kitchen: It runs in the background and waits for specific orders.
+It doesn't have a "menu" you can look at.
+Right now, it only knows how to respond to one specific command: /search.
+If you try to open it directly in a browser, it will give you a 404 error because you didn't give it an order!

+The Website (index.html) is the Dining Room: This is the menu that customers actually look at.
+You open this file to see the interface.
+When you drag the mouse to search, the "Dining Room" secretly sends a message to the "Kitchen" to get the data.

 🗓️ Important Dates